-The University of Michigan (U-M) recognizes and values the privacy of the university community members and its guests.
+The University of Michigan (U-M) recognizes and values the privacy of its community members and guests.
 This value is reflected in Regent’s Bylaw Sec.
 14.07.
 Privacy and Access to Information, which states in part:

 “In collecting, utilizing, and releasing information about individuals associated with the university, the university will strive to protect individual privacy, to use information only for the purpose for which it was collected, and to inform individuals of the personal information about them that is being collected, used, or released.”